ericjia100/ericjia/README.md

 ### Side Projects

 These are all fun, interesting side projects that I completed in my spare time.
-Ask me about them!
+Check them out!

 1. World Generation Maze Game
 2. Personal Chrome Extension
 3. Food Android App (In-Progress)

+## Organizations
+### Computer Science Undergraduate Association

+I joined the Computer Science Undergraduate Association to meet and work with fellow CS majors at UC Berkeley.
+With over 1000 members in this organization, I have expanded my knowledge of the CS world and have gotten to know such a huge CS community!

 ## Contact

 Check out my LinkedIn profile [here](https://www.linkedin.com/in/ericjia100/).
 It includes all my professional information and ways to contact me!